dfranco/float-addition-in-c/README.md

-# Why 0.1 + 0.2 Does not equal 0.3 in Most Programming Languages
+# Float variables addition in most languages (proof in C language)

 This piece of C code demonstrates why when we add 0.1 and 0.2, we obtain a different result than expected.